Nasir El-Rufai: Post–governorship

 On 10 March 2025, Nasir El-Rufai announced his defection from the ruling All Progressive Change (APC) to the Social Democratic Party (SDP), citing a growing misalignment between his personal values and the current direction of the APC as the primary reason for his decision.
+Upon the adoption of the African Democratic Congress (ADC) as the coalition platform for the 2027 general election, El-Rufai expressed deep regret that the SDP refused to meet the conditions for adoption as the coalition platform, and promised to join the ADC once some upcoming bye-elections and other off-season elections are concluded by November 2025.